datacraft-dsc/DEPs/7/README.md

 ## Motivation

 In the absence of a defined standard for storage, asset consumers would need to separately determine and negotiate methods for accessing asset content.
-This would undermine the vision of Ocean to provide a universal interoperable substrate for data and AI services - it would simply become a network of custom point-to-point integrations with tight coupling between producers and consumers.
+This would undermine the decentralised vision of providing universally interoperable solutions for data and AI services - it would simply become a network of custom point-to-point integrations with tight coupling between producers and consumers.

 The main motivations of this DEP are:

-* Establish a standard asset content storage API to allow interoperability between participants in the Ocean ecosystem
+* Establish a standard asset content storage API to allow interoperability between actors in the Data Economy
 * Ensure the storage API is easy to use and consistent with existing internet tools and standards
-* Ensure the standard enables support for key features of the OCean Protocol
+* Ensure the standard enables support for key features of the Ocean Protocol

 ## Requirements